Requests for NIMBioS Support

 - Short-term Visitors.
 Short-term visitors are supported to work on-site at NIMBioS for periods of one week to one month to foster synthetic research at the interface between mathematics and biology.

 Requests for NIMBioS support for working groups, investigative workshops, and sabbatical fellows are considered twice per year, with deadlines on March 1 and September 1 for activities beginning 6 months later.
 Applications may be submitted at other times under unusual circumstances, after consultation with the Director.
 Decisions about applications will generally be made within two months of the submission deadline.
 Applications for NIMBioS postdoctoral fellowships are considered two times per year, with deadlines on September 1 and December 11.
-Applications for short-term visits to NIMBioS are considered four times per year, with deadlines on March 1, June 1, September 1, and December 1.
+Requests for short-term visits are considered at any time, but applications should be submitted a minimum of 6 weeks prior to the proposed visit date.

 Who should apply?